edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 A government, according to a famous characterization by 20th C German sociologist Max Weber, is an institution that holds a monopoly on the legitimate use of violence, and according to anthropologist Laura Betzig that virtually all of the Bronze Age and Iron Age societies (Babylonians, Hebrews, Imperial Romans, Samoans, Khmer, Aztec, etc) demonstrated despotism (p.
 158).

 In most of human history the primary mechanism for the transfer of power was political murder (p.
 159).
 E.g. Biblical kings Saul, David, Solomon; Julius Caesar was one of 34 Roman emperors assassinated (**34/49**, or **69%** until division of empire).
-Swiss criminologist Manuel Eisner stimates between 600 and 1800 AD about **1/8 (12.5%)** Euroepean monarchs were murdered in office (p.
+Swiss criminologist Manuel Eisner estimates between 600 and 1800 AD about **1/8 (12.5%)** European monarchs were murdered in office (p.
 159).
 The designs of democracies in the 18th century, despite their obvious flaws (e.g. slavery), led to a decline in despotism.

 ## Reasons for peace

 The 18th century saw the rise of philosophers who questioned war, satirists who mocked it but also the theory of **gentle commerce**, that "positive-sum payoff of trade should be more appealing than the zero- or negative-sum payoff of war" (p.
-165), most notably the 1795 essay "The Perpetual Peace" by German philsopher Immanuel Kant, who laid 6 preliminary steps toward peace:
+165), most notably the 1795 essay "The Perpetual Peace" by German philosopher Immanuel Kant, who laid 6 preliminary steps toward peace:

 1. Ironclad ceasefires
 1. States should not absorb other states